sickozell/SickoCV/README.md

 [Download example](./examples/drummer%20example.vcvs?raw=true) (right-click -> save link as)

 - **Drummer4 note:**
 If one slot OUT is not connected, the audio signal will be added to the next one.
-For example if you connect only out #2 and #4, out #1 and #3 will be respectively mixed with those ones, if you connect only out #4, this socket will output all the channels.
+For example if connecting only out #2 and #4, out #1 and #3 will be respectively mixed with those ones, if connecting only out #4, this socket will output all the channels.

 Example of Drummer4 module usage: